 State legislators in 2014 continued to enact laws that restrict access to abortion or ban it outright.
 During the year, 15 states adopted 26 new restrictions that limit access to abortion.These state restrictions are a dangerous overreach into women’s personal medical decisions.

 The federal laws that withhold insurance coverage of abortion from qualified women threaten women’s health and well-being.
 These restrictions, commonly known as “the Hyde Amendment,” particularly harm low-income women and women of color.
 These restrictions must be overturned so that a woman has the insurance coverage she needs to make a real decision about whether or not to end a pregnancy.

 Recognizing that when women succeed, their families and the economy prosper, some legislative leaders are taking action to create opportunities for women in the workplace.
 The National Women’s Law Center applauds these efforts because investment in women’s economic security is vital for women and their families.

-Representative Paul Ryan’s (R-WI) proposed budget for fiscal year 2015 includes devastating cuts to the health care programs women and families rely on.
-Ryan would repeal the Affordable Care Act, make drastic cuts to Medicaid, and convert Medicare into a limited premium subsidy.
+House Republican’s fiscal year 2016 budget resolution includes devastating cuts to the health care programs women and families rely on.
+The proposal would repeal the Affordable Care Act, make drastic cuts to Medicaid, and convert Medicare into a capped subsidy for health insurance premiums.
 These changes would leave millions of women and their families without the financial security of high-quality health insurance, unable to access the health care services they need, and facing dramatic increases in their healthcare costs.